 Dear poetry lovers,

 For too long, establishment outlets and educational institutions have dominated the cultural landscape with misleading and arbitrary notions of artistic composition.
-This has led to a dearth of meaning across the world of arts and letters—a world now overflowing with diary entries and prose masquerading as poetry, navel-gazing sold as authentic creative expression, and philosophic existentialism disguised as “art for art’s sake.”
+This has led to a dearth of meaning across the world of arts and letters—a world now overflowing with diary entries and prose masquerading as poetry, navel-gazing sold as authentic creative expression, and philosophical existentialism disguised as “art for art’s sake.”

 In the words of Friedrich Schiller:

 The Artist, it is true, is the son of his age; but pity for him if he is its pupil, or even its favorite!
 Let some beneficent Divinity snatch him when a suckling from the breast of his mother, and nurse him with the milk of a better time that he may ripen to his full stature beneath a distant Grecian sky.
 And having grown to manhood, let him return, a foreign shape, into his century; not, however, to delight it by his presence; but terrible, like the son of Agamemnon, to purify it.
 The matter of his works he will take from the present; but their Form he will derive from a nobler time, nay from beyond all time, from the absolute unchanging unity of his nature.
 Here from the pure aether of his spiritual essence, flows down the Fountain of Beauty, uncontaminated by the pollutions of ages and generations, which roll to and fro in their turbid vortex far beneath it.

 The role of the artist is thus sacred.
 He or she is capable of elevating even the ugliest of subjects through beauty, treating both the sacred and profane, both the tragic and sublime.
 Shakespeare demonstrated this throughout his career, and the young Alma Deutscher continues to demonstrate this with astonishing beauty and riveting passion in her music today.